GPU metrics exporter

 - Set

-as a standalone service, please contact CAST AI support for guidance, as you will need to configure the API endpoint, a token to send the metrics, and adcgm-exporter
+gpu-metrics-exporteras a standalone service, please contact Cast AI support for guidance, as you will need to configure the API endpoint, a token to send the metrics, and adcgm-exporterport for scraping metrics.

 Use an existing nv-hostengine